Skyfighter64/Audio-Visualizer/README.md

 - Copy the provided `asound.conf` to `/etc/asound.conf`

 To configure your sound card:
-- Open the file in a text editor navigate to:
+- Open `/etc/asound.conf` in a text editor and navigate to:
 ```
 ...